Prison (Property) Act 2013

 Overview

-The Prisons (Property) Bill grants prison governors the power to destroy or dispose of certain unauthorized property found in prisons and similar institutions in England and Wales.
-This includes items belonging to prisoners who aren't allowed to possess them, or items whose owners can't be identified.
+This bill grants prison governors the power to destroy or dispose of certain unauthorized items found in prisons and prisoner escort vehicles in England and Wales.
+This includes items belonging to prisoners who aren't allowed to possess them, or items with unknown owners.
+The aim is to improve prison security and management.

 Description